danielegarciav/data-transfer-object/readme.md

+# data-transfer-object

+Data Transfer Object class built on `class-validator`.
+Allows you to build a DTO class that automatically validates input from outside sources and ensures its shape is correct.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 **Table of contents**

 - [data-transfer-object](#data-transfer-object)